 When they leave their hitherto usual nesting site on Beginish at the end of the summer they fly down the west coast of Africa, past South Africa into the raging Southern Ocean, get blown around the bottom of the world in the strong westerlies ["the roaring forties"], fly up the east coast of Brazil and then back across the Atlantic to their beautiful island home on the Blaskets, which is a designated SAC and SPA and thus supposed to be protected under European legislation.
 What do they find?
 A habitat where they failed to breed successfully last year, not due to inadequate supplies of sand eels but due to disturbance by loose dogs [and possibly American minks] and lack of protection by the State agency obliged by E.U. law to protect their habitat and protect migratory breeding birds in an SPA [Special Protected Area].

 Contrast this to New Zealand where the arrival of the bar tailed godwit every year is a cause for national celebrations.

-Contrast this to the wonderfull beneficial effects of the grazing regime on the Great Blasket Island where the close cropped grass is beneficial to the wildlife there, especially the large population of choughs, and for the impoverished marine flora and fauna, one of the reasons it was designated an SAC [Special Aea of Conservation].
+Contrast this to the wonderful beneficial effects of the grazing regime on the Great Blasket Island where the close cropped grass is beneficial to the wildlife there, especially the large population of choughs, and for the impoverished marine flora and fauna, one of the reasons it was designated an SAC [Special Area of Conservation].

-The species in urgent need of this enforced protection in the Blasket Islands S.P.A. in order of protection priority are Arctic terns, Greenland white fronted geese, Manx shearwaters and European storm petrels.
-As far as I am aware these are all Annex 1 in the European Directive and all visitors to our shores whose habitats are being degraded and the cost of protecting and monitoring their habitats and numbers is far less than the potential fines from Europe for willfully neglecting to do so.
+The species in urgent need of this enforced protection in the Blasket Islands S.P.A. in order of protection priority are: Arctic terns, Greenland white fronted geese, Manx shearwaters and European storm petrels.
+As far as I am aware these are all Annex 1 in the European Directive and are all visitors to our shores whose habitats are being degraded, and the cost of protecting and monitoring their habitats and numbers is far less than the potential fines from Europe for wilfully neglecting to do so.